Table of Contents

 Yes, Nevada's Las Vegas gamblers can enjoy sports betting online (only via mobile apps though).
 Regulated online sportsbooks are linked to existing online casinos and land-based establishments (MGM sportsbooks, Planet Hollywood Racebook) in Sin City.

-You can place bets via mobile apps (William Hill NV) for real money and earn deposit bonuses.
+You can place bets via mobile apps (Caesars Sportsbook) for real money and earn deposit bonuses.
 In-play wagering and parlays sports betting are also permitted online.

 - MGM Grand Race & Sportsbook